Suicide of Bill Conradt: Sting

-For weeks before the sting, a PJ volunteer posing as a 13-year-old boy had been chatting online with "inxs00": a man who claimed to be a college student and had sent a sexually explicit photo.
+For weeks before the sting, a PJ volunteer posing as a 13-year-old boy had been chatting online with "inxs00", a man who claimed to be a college student and had sent a sexually explicit photo.
 On November 4, an NBC voice actor made telephone contact with the pseudonymous man, who ultimately provided personal information that identified him as Conradt.
 Dateline and Perverted-Justice both later published allegations that Conradt began deleting content from his MySpace account that night; Esquire later said this was untrue.
 Detective Patterson was acquainted with Conradt, but could not conclusively confirm his voice from Datelines tapes, "wasn't at all sure that the necessary precautions would be taken", and was told by the show's lead producer that he could not inform his police chief about the Conradt situation.

 When Conradt stopped communicating with the PJ and NBC personnel, and it became apparent he was not traveling to the Murphy house, Dateline decided for the first time to take the investigation to the suspect's house.
 It was 12:30 a.m. on November 5 when Hansen asked police for the favor of securing arrest and search warrants for Conradt, saying that "if he won't come to us, we'll go to him."
 The intent was to ambush Conradt in Terrell to fulfill the To Catch a Predator formula.
-Chief Myrick agreed, and rushed both warrants, foregoing any interagency coordination with the Texas Rangers, Collin County DA, or a grand jury inquiry.
+Chief Myrick agreed, and rushed both warrants, forgoing any interagency coordination with the Texas Rangers, Collin County DA, or a grand jury inquiry.
 The arrest warrant was ready by 11:00 a.m.